GDRDABARERA/idpNsp-creation-wso2-client/README.md

 As an example,Could you please refer below command

-java -jar  idpAndSPAutomate-1.0-SNAPSHOT-jar-with-dependencies.jar admin admin localhost https://localhost:9443/services/ /home/siluni/issues/TRAVISPERKINSDEV-252/svnrepo/sp_idp/target/identity-provider.xml  /home/siluni/issues/TRAVISPERKINSDEV-252/isnode1/wso2is-5.3.0/repository/resources/security/client-truststore.jks  identity-provider.xml IDP wso2carbon Update WSO2IDP
+java -jar  idpAndSPAutomate-1.0-SNAPSHOT-jar-with-dependencies.jar admin admin localhost https://localhost:9443/services/ {path toidentity-provider.xml} /identity-provider.xml  {IS-home}/repository/resources/security/client-truststore.jks  identity-provider.xml IDP wso2carbon Update WSO2IDP

 *You can use the similar way to create a SP.
 You need to have a service-provider.xml to create a SP